Stories Everywhere

 I think the more we understand about the places we move through day to day, the more care we take in the world.

-When I’m not thinking about location, location, location, I am the Correspondent for the Wealth and Poverty Desk at Marketplace.
-You can find out more about that part of my brain and hear the stories I make for Marketplace here.
-A lot of the work showcased here was developed during or inspired by my time at the amazing Knight Journalism Fellowship at Stanford, where I got to work with the Stanford d.school, the Bill Lane Center for the American West and some very smart folks in the Computer Science Department to explore location-aware storytelling.
+For many years I was a Senior Correspondent for Marketplace, the national public radio show.
+I was the creator, host and senior correspondent of The Uncertain Hour, a documentary podcast about the intersection of history, public policy, and the lives of everyday people.
+You can find out more about that part of my brain and hear my stories for Marketplace here.
+A lot of the work showcased on this site was developed during or inspired by my time at the amazing Knight Journalism Fellowship at Stanford, where I got to work with the Stanford d.school, the Bill Lane Center for the American West and some very smart folks in the Computer Science Department to explore location-aware storytelling.

 You can contact me here: blockoftime at gmail dot com